WeizhenWang-1210/MetaVQA/README.md

 ## Benchmark Training and Testing
 The training and evaluation scripts are available at  <a href="https://github.com/Dadaism6/MetaVQA-Training">this repository</a>.
 You can find the experiment results in the <a href="https://metadriverse.github.io/metaVQA/">official Website</a>.

-## Acknowledgements
-MetaVQA is built on top of <a href="https://github.com/metadriverse/metadrive">MetaDrive</a> simulator.
-Safety-critical scenarios are generated using <a href="https://github.com/metadriverse/cat">CAT</a>.

 -->